sabah42/Poultry-Market-Study-hierarchical-clustering-and-PCA/README.md

 Cluster 5: Countries with low population growth.

-From the centroids of each cluster we find that cluster 3 and  4 countries consume more the protéin than other  countries.

-#### 2. Principal Component Analysis (PCA):
+####  Principal Component Analysis (PCA)

 PCA reduced the dataset to two main components, explaining 70.9% of the variance.

 Component 1: The possibility of buying and consuming the animal proteins.

 Component 2:  Shortage of poultry production in relation to demand.

-After projecting the individuals onto the first factorial plane, we find that:
+### Key Results/Findings

+- The centroids of the groups obtained by the hierarchical clustering indicate that countries in groups 3 and 4 consume more protein than other countries.
-_ clusters 3 and 4 countries are poultry consumers.

-_ cluster 3 countries have a shortage of poultry production.
+- The PCA revealed that Group 3 and 4 countries are poultry consumers, but that Group 3 countries suffer from a shortage of poultry production.

 ### Recommendations

-Based on the analysis, we recommend the following actions:
+Based on the findings, we recommend the following actions:

 - Prioritize poultry exports to the Netherlands, the UK and Germany.

 - In a second phase, extend exports to the rest of Europe.